 Police and Other First Responder Trainings: Dementia specific training to Law Enforcement officers, EMTs, and Firefighters is offered in conjunction with Safe Return training.
 Contact email@example.com or call (434) 973-6122 to schedule a customized training.

 Volunteer Program: Volunteers play a vital role in our organization.
 Volunteer opportunities include answering HelpLine calls, Special Events, Speaker's Bureau, office work, special projects, and more.
 To find out more about the volunteer opportunities available in your area, please call our toll-free number at (800) 272-3900.
-To find out more about how you can get involved, email firstname.lastname@example.org.
+To find out more about how you can get involved, email mail to: firstname.lastname@example.org.